mkez00/audio-redactor/README.md

 Applicaiton Parameters
 -

+This items are not yet overridable in the Docker image

 `delete.temp.source.media` (default = true) : After the service decodes the audio file from the client, should the application remove the source file from the file system